 Change in appropriate mind-related comments was investigated using a repeated measures ANCOVA entering scores for appropriate mind-related comments at admission and discharge as the dependent variables, group (standard care, intervention) as a fixed variable, and sensitivity scores on admission and discharge as control variables.
 Appropriate mind-related comments did not change overall between admission and discharge, F(1, 49) = 0.74, p =.395, there was no main effect of group, F(1, 49) = 2.64, p =.111, and no interaction between group and time, F(1, 49) = 1.56, p =.215.
+The Bayesian repeated-measures ANOVA showed equivocal evidence for all effects.

 Change in non-attuned mind-related comments was investigated using a repeated measures ANCOVA entering scores for non-attuned mind-related comments at admission and discharge as the dependent variables, group (standard care, intervention) as a fixed variable, and sensitivity scores on admission and discharge as control variables.
 There was no overall change in non-attuned comments between admission and discharge, F(1, 49) = 0.13, p =.717, 2 =.260, but there was a main effect of group, F(1, 49) = 33.73, p <.001, 2 =.451, and an interaction between group and time, F(1, 49) = 8.80, p =.005, 2 =.451.
+The Bayesian repeated-measures ANOVA analysis shows substantial evidence for change in non-attuned mind-related comments across time (B01=0.05), decisive evidence for group differences (B01<0.001), and decisive evidence for the model including the interaction (B01<0.0000001).
 The interaction is shown in Figure 1.

-Post-hoc paired samples t tests showed that non-attuned mind-related comments decreased between admission and discharge in the intervention group, t(21) = 3.95, p = .001, d = 1.15, but the change was non-significant in the standard care group, t(31) = 0.73, p = .473, d = .21.
+Post-hoc paired samples t tests showed that non-attuned mind-related comments decreased between admission and discharge in the intervention group, t(21) = 3.95, p = .001, d = 1.15, and the Bayesian paired-samples t-test showed that the results suggested strong evidence for the decrease (B01=.02).
+However, the change was non-significant in the standard care group, t(31) = 0.73, p = .473, d = .21, and the Bayesian paired-samples t-test showed equivocal evidence for a reduction for this group (B01=2.74).

 Follow-up Study